 The Algarve attracts tourists all year round.
-The wonderful climate certainly helps.
-But there is so much more to do.
-Many people who are here for the first time are surprised at the many possibilities and dozens of activities available.
+The sunny climate certainly helps.
+But there is so much more to do than just enjoy the weather….
+Many ‘first timers’ are surprised by the many possibilities and dozens of activities available in the Algarve.
 There’s something to do for everyone.
-And while young people go ‘sup-ping’ in Albufeira or diving in Portimão, others might enjoy a day in historic Silves or a visit to one of the vineyards.
+And while young people go ‘sup-ping’ in Albufeira or diving in Portimão, others might enjoy a day in historic Silves, the old town of Faro or a visit of one of the vineyards.

 White sandy beaches, amazing rock formations rising high from the ocean and the beauty of the walkways over the rocks are all close by.
 The beaches in the Algarve are amongst the safest and cleanest in the world.
 From The White House B&B many beaches are only a small trip away.